euank/euank.com/_posts/2018-10-19-s3-cors-pfffff.md

 ## Concluding Thoughts

-The (lack of) CORS headers on S3's endpoints do nothing to stop any determined developer.
+The lack of CORS headers on S3's endpoints does nothing to stop any determined developer.
 I suspect that the only reason they're not present to begin with is because when S3 was originally released (in 2006), CORS was not in wide-spread use (added to Firefox in